raelovejoy/raelog/_posts/2025-12-16-ai-as-a-tool.md

 ---
 layout: post
-title: "On AI as a tool"
+title: "AI as a tool"
 summary: AI as 'cognitive scaffolding,' not replacement
 ---